stackbit/jamstackthemes/README.md

 ## Submit A Theme

 Anyone can submit a theme to the gallery.

-Simply fork this repo and add a new markdown file in `content/theme`, then submit a pull-request with the title "Theme Submission: theme-name`
+- Fork this repo and create a new markdown `.md` file in `content/theme/my-awesome-theme.md`

-The convention is to name the markdown file after your Github repo.
-For example `github.com/username/my-awesome-theme` would be `content/theme/my-awesome-theme.md`.
-If the filename is already taken that's ok, just name it something similar.
+- Submit a pull-request with the title **Theme Submission: theme-name**

 The markdown file should contain the following front-matter.